String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Introduction

 The remainder of the article is organized as follows: The next section provides an elementary, heuristic study of the thermodynamic competition between uniform HP strings and localized balls, concluding, in particular, that the latter never dominate the microcanonical ensemble.
 This sets the stage for our subsequent detailed analysis, which begins in Section~\ref{sec:hpstrings} with the introduction of the HP framework and the construction of its solutions.
 In Section~\ref{sec:entropy_results} we examine the thermodynamic phases and their stability in both the microcanonical and canonical ensembles.
+We also add black hole phases to the diagram, since they are relevant for masses above the correspondence transition.
 These results are then employed in Section~\ref{sec:resolution} to argue for a stringy resolution of the GL singularities.
 Finally, in Section~\ref{sec:conclusion}, we conclude with brief remarks on open directions for future work.

 Readers primarily interested in our proposal for resolving the GL singularity may wish to begin with Section~\ref{sec:basics}, and then skip to the final paragraphs of Section~\ref{sec:stabcrit}, which summarize the key information needed for the arguments presented in Section~\ref{sec:resolution}.